msolimans/generator-sls/README.md

 TODO

 ### Project unit tests
-For every route created with the generator, a corresponding unit test template file is added in the `test` directory.
+For every route created with the generator, a corresponding basic unit test file is added.

 ## Features
 - Support of SAM